pranjalg25/movie-recommender-system/README.md

 1. Set the path of folders and its files in the code according to the location of your folder
 2. Open Terminal
 3. go to your folder directory
-4. run command streamlit run app.py
+4. run command -- "streamlit run app.py"